• Pinterest

 On this blog, I may sometimes use affiliate links, which means I earn a small commission if you purchase via the link.
 The price will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.
 By using my affiliate links to shop, it helps me to be able to continue bringing you fresh new ideas and projects!
 Thank you!

 A European Dish Garden is simple to make because the plants are left in their individual pots and grouped together in a basket, container or pot.
-I have had this terra cotta pot that sits in this rustic candle holder for a number of years.
+I have had this terra cotta rustic candle holder for a number of years.
 Now that I see how easy it is to use for a European Dish Garden, I have been using it much more often!

 I did use it for one of the centerpieces for my Mom’s 85th birthday party.
 The planter has angel vine in it and is accented with rustic daisies and battery operated candles.
 All of Mom’s decorations can be seen here: